fleet-albertsun-worktrial/bonsai/README.md

 # Bonsai 🪴
-bonsai is a system to simulate realistic, complex financial systems for a company.
-Like how bonsai trees are designed to replicate the detail and veracity of large trees, the bonsai tool attempts to simulate realistic transactional and digital communication data.
+bonsai simulates realistic, complex financial systems for synthetic companies.
+Like how a bonsai tree recreates the structure and detail of a full-sized tree, Bonsai generates coherent transactional records and digital communications that reflect real business operations.

 ## Quick start